Wimbledon quarterfinalist Kyrgios due in court in Australia | Sports-Games

 "While Mr. Kyrgios is committed to addressing any and all allegations once clear, taking the matter seriously does not warrant any misreading of the process Mr. Kyrgios is required to follow," attorney Pierre Johannessen wrote in a statement emailed to the media.

-Johannessen wrote that “the allegations are not considered as fact” by the court, and Kyrgios is not “considered charged” with an offense until a first appearance in court.
+Johannessen wrote that "the allegations are not considered as fact" by the court, and Kyrgios is not "considered charged" with an offense until the first appearance in court.

-The Canberra Times reported that Kyrgios is supposed to appear in court on Aug.
-2. The newspaper cited local police as saying that a 27-year-old Australian man is involved in a case about “common assault following an incident in December 2021.”
-Canberra police did not immediately respond to an after-hours request for comment emailed by The Associated Press.

-Kyrgios is scheduled to play Cristian Garin at Wimbledon on Wednesday.
-It's the third Grand Slam quarterfinal of the Australian's career — he is 0-2 in the others — and first in 7 1/2 years.
+Wednesday's match against Garin is the third Grand Slam quarterfinal of the Australian's career — he is 0-2 in the others — and first in 7 1/2 years.

+"We have been made aware of legal proceedings involving Nick Kyrgios in Australia, and as they are ongoing, we are not in a position to offer a comment,'' an All England Club spokesperson said Tuesday. ''We are in touch with Nick's team and he remains scheduled to play his quarterfinal match tomorrow."
+Police in Canberra, Australia, where Kyrgios grew up and is based, issued the following statement: "ACT Policing can confirm a 27-year-old Watson man is scheduled to face the ACT Magistrates Court in relation to one charge of common assault following an incident in December 2021.''
+A person found guilty of such an offense could face a jail sentence of up to two years.

+A Canberra police spokesman told The Associated Press on Wednesday that no further statements were planned and that any additional information on the case would likely not be made public until the Aug, 2 court date.

-An ATP spokesperson said: “The ATP is aware of the Australian case involving Nick Kyrgios but as legal proceedings are ongoing it would be inappropriate to comment further at this time.”
+A spokesperson for the ATP men's tennis tour wrote in an email: "The ATP is aware of the Australian case involving Nick Kyrgios but as legal proceedings are ongoing it would be inappropriate to comment further at this time."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)